 Whether you've started to run low or you're now completely out of ink, you can be in for a nasty surprise when it comes time to replace your cartridges or bottles.
 Some ink bundles can cost up to your printer's original price and can be expensive to refill.
 Printers themselves can also have a low page yield, so you're stuck constantly replacing your ink cartridges if you want to keep printing, which can add up over time.
 Finding a printer with cheap ink isn't only about the cost of new cartridges, but how cost-efficient their cartridges are over time.

-We've tested over 70 printers, and below are our recommendations for the best home printers you can buy.
+We've tested over 80 printers, and below are our recommendations for the best home printers you can buy.
 You can also check out our recommendations for the best home printers, the best photo printers, and the best all-in-one printers.

-The best printer with cheap ink for home or small office that we've tested is the Epson EcoTank ET-4760.
-This all-in-one inkjet model uses a supertank system that has four separate ink tanks that you refill yourself.
-It has an outstandingly high page yield for both black and color ink, so you shouldn't need to buy refills often, which helps to keep the cost-per-print exceptionally low.
+The best printer with cheap ink for home offices we've tested is the Epson EcoTank ET-4760.
+It's an all-in-one model that uses a supertank ink system, which yields an exceptionally large number of pages.
+The ink bottles are affordable, and since you shouldn't need to buy them very often, the long-term costs remain incredibly low.

-07/23/2020: Replaced the HP OfficeJet Pro 9025 with the Epson EcoTank ET-4760.
+Jul 23, 2020: Replaced the HP OfficeJet Pro 9025 with the Epson EcoTank ET-4760.